 As businesses integrate tools like Llama into cloud-native environments, they often rely on platforms like Kubernetes to manage these AI workloads efficiently.
 This transition to cloud-native infrastructure introduces a new layer of complexity, as highlighted in the OWASP Top 10 for Kubernetes and the broader OWASP Top 10 for Cloud-Native systems guidance.

-The flexibility and scalability offered by Kubernetes make it easier to deploy and scale GenAI models, but these models also introduce a whole new attack surface to your organization — that’s where security leadership needs to heed warning!
-A containerized AI model running on a cloud platform is subject to a much different set of security concerns than a traditional on-premises deployment, or even other cloud-native containerized environments, underscoring the need for comprehensive security tooling to provide proper visibility into the risks associated with this rapid AI adoption.
+The flexibility and scalability offered by Kubernetes make it easier to deploy and scale GenAI models, but these models also introduce a whole new attack surface to your organization — that's where security leadership needs to heed the warning!
+A containerized AI model running on a cloud platform is subject to a significantly different set of security concerns than a traditional on-premises deployment or other cloud-native, containerized environments, underscoring the need for comprehensive security tooling to provide proper visibility into the risks associated with this rapid adoption of AI.

 Who is responsible for trustworthy AI?

-Newer GenAI benefits will continue to be presented in the years ahead, and for each of these proposed benefits there will be new security challenges to address.
-A trustworthy AI will need to be reliable, resilient, and responsible for the securing internal data as well as sensitive customer data.
+GenAI advancements and benefits will continue in the years ahead, and with each innovation, new security challenges will arise.
+A trustworthy AI will need to be reliable, resilient, and responsible for securing both internal data and sensitive customer data.

-Right now, many organizations are waiting on government regulations, such as the EU AI Act, to be enforced before they start taking serious responsibility for trust in LLM systems.
-From a regulatory perspective, the EU AI Act is really the first comprehensive AI Law, but will only come into force 2025 — unless there are some unforeseen delays with its implementation.
-Since the EU’s General Data Protection Regulation (GDPR) was never devised with LLM usage in mind, its broad coverage only applies to AI systems in the form of generalized principles of data collection, data security, fairness and transparency, accuracy and reliability, and accountability.
+From a regulatory perspective, the EU AI Act is the first comprehensive AI law.
+It came into force in 2025.
+Since the EU's General Data Protection Regulation (GDPR) was not specifically designed with LLM use in mind, its broad coverage applies only to AI systems through generalized principles of data collection, data security, fairness and transparency, accuracy and reliability, and accountability.

 Incorporate LLM security & governance

-Unlike the plans in the EU, in the US, AI regulations are included within the broader, existing consumer privacy laws.
-So, while we are waiting on formally defined governance standards for AI, what do we do in the meantime?
-The advice is simple; we should implement existing, established practices and controls.
-While GenAI adds a new dimension to cybersecurity, resilience, privacy, and meeting legal and regulatory requirements, the best practices that have been around for a long time are still the best way to identify issues, find vulnerabilities, fix them, and mitigate potential security issues.
+While we wait for formally defined governance standards for AI in various countries, what can we do in the meantime?
+The advice is simple: we should implement existing, established practices and controls.
+While GenAI adds a new dimension to cybersecurity, resilience, privacy, and compliance with legal and regulatory requirements, the best practices that have been around for a long time are still a sound way to address AI security.

 AI asset inventory